Do you know how to swim?

 - Replace some books and magazines with their English equivalents.
 You can check if a book has an English translation on Amazon.
 Some excellent books to have around your house are children’s books and recent bestselling novels.
 Some examples of excellent English books to have are “Harry Potter and the Sorcerer’s Stone” and “The Hunger Games.”
 Both are popular book series that you might have even read in your native language!

 - Get a subscription to a new magazine or newspaper in English.
 You can find some great ideas for English magazines for any interest in this article.
 The British newspaper The Guardian delivers to a number of other countries, while some services like this one let you have newspapers delivered nearly anywhere in the world.
 Many magazines like the classic TIME Magazine only deliver to the US, but you can also find digital versions on the app store on iOS or Google Play.

 If you are in the US, Magazine Line is a cheaper option for finding and subscribing to magazines.
 They offer big discounts (savings) on a lot of popular English-language magazines, and sometimes more if you happen to be a college student.

 - If you can, get English products and brands, too!
 Even simple items like instant oatmeal or cereal are excellent because they use easy-to-understand instructions and other writing.
 You might not think something like the back of a cereal box will help you learn English, but many childhood mornings in English households are spent reading them.

 Change your home (or a special area of your home) into an English household.
 Your goal is to see English all around you!

 5. Turn off the native language subtitles on English shows.

-We have so many movie and TV show recommendations right here on the FluentU blog that there’s no end to the fantastic English media you can watch.
+There’s no end to the fantastic English media you can watch.
 But the best way to really learn from all of these is to turn off the subtitles in your native language.